Healing Forests can rekindle our understanding, love and respect for each other and nature

 Throughout Canada, individuals and communities are coming together to dedicate green spaces to the first inhabitants of the land and their descendants, to educate people about this country’s tragic past, and to offer people a chance to begin their own personal journey toward reconciliation.
 They’re called Healing Forests, and they offer tangible actions that promote health, healing and community.

-For the past two years, the David Suzuki Foundation has been partnering with the National Healing Forests Initiative to expand the national network of Healing Forests.
+For the past three years, the David Suzuki Foundation has been partnering with the National Healing Forests Initiative to expand the national network of Healing Forests.
 Combining reconciliation and healing into one immersive experience, each Healing Forest is different.
 Today, one is on the grounds of a church.
 One is on private land.
 Another is in a woodlot next to a school.
 They all bring people together to learn about these shared lands and the people who have lived on them for millennia.

 How Healing Forests began